shree214ram/DSA/Data Structure/Heap(11)/Convert BST To Min Hip/readme.md

 1. Structure will be same as given because its complete Binary Tree
 2. first take Inorder and store in an array A[1,2,3,4,5,6,7]
-3. then take elemnt of array one by one and prefer folrmula of Pre Order traverse on same tree and update the value of them N L R [1,2,3,4,5,6,7]
+3. then take elemnt of array one by one and prefer folrmula of "Pre Order traverse" on same tree and "update the value" of them BY array's ith Value
+   N L R [1,2,3,4,5,6,7]
                     4
                 /       \